EnterpriseDB/tpa/docs/tpaexec-rehydrate.md

 Update the **ec2_ami** name with the AMI that you want the new instance to be built with (in this example we will be setting it to "TPA-Debian-PGDG-10-2018*" )

 Check that **delete_on_termination** is already set false in the config.yml file.
 If the parameter isn't present, then you can check its setting via the Amazon EC2 management console.
-Click on ‘Instances’, select instance (in this case zombie), under the ‘Description’ tab, scroll down to ‘Block devices’, and click on the appropriate EBS volume.
+Click on 'Instances', select instance (in this case zombie), under the 'Description' tab, scroll down to 'Block devices', and click on the appropriate EBS volume.
 This will give a box which show the status of the Delete on Termination flag - if it is set to true, then it can be changed via aws command line (see [Appendix](#appendix) )

 Check **attach_existing** in config.yml & set it to "yes" if it isn't set already.